NarubyRiverlione/steamboiler/AI/improvements.md

 Current: Uses a simplified power law 100 \* Math.pow(pressure / CstPhysics.AtmosphericPressure, 0.25).
 Change: Implement a more accurate correlation like the Antoine equation, or better yet, use interpolated data directly from standard steam tables (which provide the precise saturation temperature for a given pressure).
 Let's check if steamTable.ts or steamTables.ts can provide this.

-# DONE L- atent Heat of Vaporization:
+# DONE Latent Heat of Vaporization:

 Current: Uses a linear approximation based on temperature (calculateSteamEnergyLoss).
 Change: Similar to the boiling point, use accurate values from steam tables.
 The latent heat of vaporization is a well-defined property that depends on temperature/pressure.